New Journalism

-New Journalism is a style of news writing and journalism, developed in the 1960s and 1970s, that uses literary techniques unconventional at the time.
-It is characterized by a subjective perspective, a literary style reminiscent of long-form non-fiction.
-Using extensive imagery, reporters interpolate subjective language within facts whilst immersing themselves in the stories as they reported and wrote them.
-In traditional journalism, however, the journalist is "invisible"; facts are reported objectively.
+New Journalism is a style of news writing and journalism which was developed in the 1960s and 1970s, that uses literary techniques previously seen as unconventional in news writing contexts.
+It is characterized by the presence of a subjective perspective and style that is reminiscent of long-form non-fiction.
+Through extensive imagery and observations, reporters interpolate subjective language within facts while immersing themselves in the stories as they report and write them.
+This differs from traditional journalism, where the journalist is "invisible"; facts are meant to be reported objectively.

-The term was codified with its current meaning by Tom Wolfe in a 1973 collection of journalism articles he published as The New Journalism, which included works by himself, Truman Capote, Hunter S. Thompson, Norman Mailer, Joan Didion, Terry Southern, Robert Christgau, Gay Talese and others.
+The term as is known today comes from Tom Wolfe's1973 collection of journalism articles he published named The New Journalism, which included works by himself, Truman Capote, Hunter S. Thompson, Norman Mailer, Joan Didion, Terry Southern, Robert Christgau, Gay Talese and others.

-Articles in the New Journalism style tended not to be found in newspapers, but in magazines such as The Atlantic Monthly, Harper's, CoEvolution Quarterly, Esquire, New York, The New Yorker, Rolling Stone, and for a short while in the early 1970s, Scanlan's Monthly.
+Most New Journalism articles were not found in newspapers, but in magazines such as The Atlantic, Harper's, CoEvolution Quarterly, Esquire, New York, The New Yorker, Rolling Stone, and for a short while in the early 1970s, Scanlan's Monthly.

 Contemporary journalists and writers questioned the "currency" of New Journalism and its qualification as a distinct genre.
 The subjective nature of New Journalism received extensive exploration: one critic suggested the genre's practitioners functioned more as sociologists and psychoanalysts than as journalists.
 Criticism has been leveled at numerous individual writers in the genre, as well.